mustafa-zidan/simscale/OVERVIEW.md

 ```

 ## Final Notes:
-- Calculating more stats is possible - average tree depth etc.- but would be more complex and maybe require significant change to do so
+- Calculating more stats is possible - average tree depth etc.- but would be more complex and maybe require significant change.
 - In production mode I would add like to have more tests in place.